mozmeao/infra/k8s/install/README.md

 ### Accessing the bastion

-See [https://github.com/kubernetes/kops/blob/master/docs/bastion.md#using-ssh-agent-to-access-your-bastion](this page) for more info.
+See [this page](https://github.com/kubernetes/kops/blob/master/docs/bastion.md#using-ssh-agent-to-access-your-bastion) for more info.

 ### Generating kubeconfig